nachocaru/xaprb.com/content/blog/2007-10-10-proposed-bounty-on-mysql-table-sync-features.md

 title: Proposed bounty on MySQL Table Sync features
 date: "2007-10-10"
 permalink: /2007/10/10/proposed-bounty-on-mysql-table-sync-features/
-description:
-  - >
-    I am considering asking for a bounty on MySQL Table Sync so I can afford to take off work and finish outstanding bugs and feature requests.
-tags:
-  - MySQL
-  - replication
-  - SQL
-  - sync
-  - synchronization
 ---
 I am considering taking some time off work to concentrate deeply on [MySQL Table Sync][1], which has been getting usage in very large companies whose names we all know.
 There are a lot of bugs and feature requests outstanding for it.
 It is overly complex, needs a lot of work, and I can't do it in one-hour or even three-hour chunks.
 I need to focus on it.
 I'm considering asking for a bounty of $2500 USD for this.
 Please let me know what you think of this; it seems to be a successful way to sponsor development on some other projects, like Vim.